NVIDIA-AI-IOT/deepstream_reference_apps/senet/README.md

     Further details are provided in [here](apps/trt-senet/README.md)<br/>
     To use only the stand alone trt-senet-app, Deepstream installation can be skipped.<br/>

-2. `deepstream-resnet-senet-app` is the reference application using Deepstream and SENet.
+2. `deepstream-senet-app` is the reference application using Deepstream and SENet.

     SENet is used as a secondary inference in this example.<br/>
     In order to run this app, you must run `trt-senet-app` to obtain TensorRT engine for SENet.<br/>
     In addition, you must install Deepstream and other pre-requisites.<br/>
-    Further details are provided in [here](apps/deepstream-resnet-senet/README.md)<br/>
+    Further details are provided in [here](apps/deepstream-senet/README.md)<br/>